Agricultural Trade at the World Trade Organization

 The United States supports SPS measures taken by governments to protect their people, animals and plants from health risks.
-Unfortunately, governments often seek to disguise measures that are discriminatory, unduly burdensome, or not based on scientific evidence as legitimate SPS measures.
+Unfortunately, governments sometimes seek to disguise measures that are discriminatory, unduly burdensome, or not based on scientific evidence as legitimate SPS measures.
 These measures create significant barriers to U.S. agricultural exports, and USTR is committed to identifying and removing these barriers.
 The Office of Agricultural Affairs leads the United States delegation to the WTO SPS Committee.